 At the end of class any new instruction material is integrated into the previously learned sequence and practiced and experienced as a unified, harmonious group which lets the class end on a note of stillness and tranquility and of accomplishment and joy.

-To give a short answer - for the standard ″24 Short Form″ it might take the average Beginner around 6 months to master the basic movements and learn the complete form.
-It ultimately all depends on the commitment of each individual student and also on how much you are able to practice outside of class.
+Learning progress ultimately depends on the commitment of each individual student and also on how much you are able to practice outside of class.

 Oftentimes it is very difficult for students to target the exact beginning of a given class in which case they would join a class already in progress and just follow the movements at first and catch up little by little with the help of the instructor and other students in the group.